All Episodes

 spencer cox

-We don't have any information that was.
+We don't have any information that we're talking about.

 unidentified

-Are you gonna be releasing the mugshot?
+Are you going to be releasing the mugshot?

 spencer cox